- Workforce management

 - Administrative costs

-Safety issues may arise and lost time from micromanaging may add to the problem.
+Reduced productivity and lost time from micromanaging may add to the problem.
 Safety may become a problem if a key role is not present.
 And, workplace morale can see a drop, too.

 Resonating effects are present with each absent employee, too.
 Low-quality work may pass onward to customers and clients.
-This may harm the brand and its prospects in the long-run.
+This may harm the brand and its prospects in the long-run

 Absence management provides two immediate and clear benefits: